jaq316/ContainerTagRemover/README.md

 If the configuration file is not specified, the tool will use the default values: Major: 2, Minor: 2.

 If any of the required arguments are not provided, the tool will prompt you to enter them during execution.

+## GitVersion and Release Generation

+This project uses GitVersion to generate release versions.
+GitVersion is a tool that generates version numbers based on your Git history.
+It follows Semantic Versioning (SemVer) principles and can be configured to suit your versioning strategy.

+### Release Generation Process

+1. Whenever the main branch is updated, the GitHub workflow will trigger the release generation process.
+2. GitVersion will be used to determine the version number based on the commit history.
+3. A new release will be created with the generated version number.

+### Configuration

+The GitVersion configuration file (`gitversion.yml`) is included in the repository and can be customized to fit your versioning strategy.
+For more information on configuring GitVersion, refer to the [GitVersion documentation](https://gitversion.net/docs/).

+### GitHub Workflow

+The GitHub workflow file (`.github/workflows/build-and-test.yml`) has been updated to include steps for installing and using GitVersion to generate release versions.
+The workflow will automatically create a new release whenever the main branch is updated.